quran/quran.com-frontend-v2/README.md

 - Review the [open issues](https://github.com/quran/quran.com-frontend-v2/issues) for a list of known issues and proposed features.

 - Pull the latest changes from "upstream" and push these changes to your forked "origin".
-You'll need to repeat this step each time you plan to contribute.
+You'll need to repeat these steps each time you plan to contribute.

   ```sh
   git checkout master